ScooloV/bbpedia/docs/matched_play/guide.md

-This section runs throu he ste; of building a team roster specifically for a h - iment, including: how many gold pieces a te as to spend; how many skills a team can take and I\' o select them; Star Players;
+This section runs throu he ste; of building a team roster specifically for a h - iment, including: how many gold pieces a te as to spend; how many skills a team can take and I' o select them; Star Players;
 Inducements; and anyn g else that will impact

 optional special rules that Event Organisers can use